Authored by the expert who managed and guided the team behind the Portugal Property Pack

 Is it realistic to exit with profit in Lisbon as of 2026?

-The minimum holding period that most often makes exiting with profit realistic in Lisbon is around 5 to 7 years, which allows time for capital appreciation to cover transaction costs and potential market fluctuations.
+The minimum holding period that most often makes profit realistic in Lisbon is about 5 to 7 years, because transaction costs are high and short-term price moves are not guaranteed.

 What sources have we used to write this blog article?